American Public Health Association – A $310,000 grant to support Flu Near You, an online participatory surveillance tool to map influenza

 California Interfaith Power and Light for public education and strategic communications with faith communities on the risk of climate change.

-Chatham House – A grant of £150,000 for research (download here) on what the April 2010 Eyjafjallajökull volcano ash cloud incident reveals about preparedness for responding to low probability, high consequence events, and the consequent implications for effectively tackling global threats.
+Chatham House for research (download here) on what the April 2010 Eyjafjallajökull volcano ash cloud incident reveals about preparedness for responding to low probability, high consequence events, and the consequent implications for effectively tackling global threats.

 The National Security Network for strategic communications and advocacy on the national security risks of global threats.